leobudima/elogii-blog/content/how-to-optimize-route-planning.md

 After you have completed planning the routes, the driver will automatically receive them through the [**delivery driver app**](https://elogii.com/blog/how-to-choose-delivery-driver-app/).

-You are able to access information about your routes anytime.
+You can access information about your routes anytime.

 When it comes to the supply chain, the software can be used to schedule single or multi-depot operations.
 As a result, you are free to add as many sites as you want.

 The software can easily support a hundred vehicles, and multiple fleets, no matter if you have an [**internal or external delivery fleet**](https://elogii.com/blog/internal-vs-external-delivery-fleet-everything-you-need-to-know/).

-The whole process takes only minutes to complete, depending on the number of your vehicles and tasks.
+The whole process takes only minutes to complete, depending on the number of vehicles and tasks.

 You can also access your previous routes and tasks since the software stores that information.